Messenia (ancient region): Bronze age

-The earliest inhabitants of Messenia were thought by the Greeks of the Classical period to have been 'Pelasgians', as in other regions of Greece.
+The earliest inhabitants of Messenia were thought by the Greeks of the Classical period to have been 'Pelasgians', with Messene being associated with the Pylos' Further province, attested as pe-ra3-ko-ra-i-ja (Peraikoraija, the r can be read as both an r or l) as in other regions of Greece.
 Supposedly, the Hellenic tribes had then arrived in Greece, and Messenia was settled by Aeolian Greeks.
 The Mycenaean city of Pylos has been identified with the modern site of Ano Englianos, in western Messenia.
 Excavations at Pylos and Nichoria have revealed for Messenia's late Bronze Age (14th century BC) a bureaucratic, agricultural kingdom ruled by the wanax at Pylos.
 The Messenians spoke Mycenaean Greek, and worshipped the Greek gods at local shrines like that at Sphagianes.
 During the legendary Dorian invasion of the Peloponnese during the Greek Dark ages, Messenia was supposedly invaded by Dorians under Cresphontes, arriving from Arcadia.
 They took as their capital Stenyclarus in the northern plain, and then extended, first their suzerainty, and then their rule over the whole district.